1jour1vin

 Wine rated (2024 guide) 92/100

-An excellent example of the success of dry white wines from Bordeaux: a Graves offering vibrant citrus aromas, liveliness, and a delicious palate.
-The Sémillon grapes give it richness, while the Sauvignon grapes bring a lovely freshness.
-Aged exclusively in stainless steel vats, this wine has a clean, silky palate that ends with a lemony finish.
+An excellent example of the success of dry white Bordeaux wines: a Graves offering vibrant citrus aromas, liveliness, and a flavorful palate.
+The Sémillon grapes lend it richness, while the Sauvignon grapes bring a lovely freshness.
+Aged exclusively in stainless steel tanks, this wine has a clean, silky palate that finishes with a lemony note.
 Ideal with oysters. pH: 3.31.
-2025-2030
+2025–2030

 Hachette Wine Guide